Assured Life Advisers are proud helpers and supporters of Lynn Duffy MBE and the HoneyRose Foundation.

 The HoneyRose Foundation is never happier than when those receiving their support provide feedback about their special occasions they have made possible.
 From walking out on the pitch at Wembley, to getting married from the hospital bed, these stories sell the charity’s purpose and are essential for fostering support from benefactors.

-And, when you’ve not had a day’s holiday in months, and fought with the Utility Providers over a previous tenant’s unpaid bills, organised umpteen fund-raising events and have almost finalised this year’s Christmas’s parties whilst it’s cracking the flags outside, what more can you do to prove to everyone that you’re still fighting for those that are currently ill or those that are yet to receive their diagnosis?
+And, when you’ve not had a day’s holiday in months, and fought with the Utility Providers over a previous tenant’s unpaid bills and organised umpteen fund-raising events and have almost finalised this year’s Christmas’s parties whilst it’s cracking the flags outside, what more can you do to prove to everyone that you’re still fighting for those that are currently ill or those that are yet to receive their diagnosis?

 If you’re Lynn, you plan to abseil down Liverpool Anglican Cathedral – not for your own charity but for others, recognising that it’s by working together and supporting one another that supports the enduring reach of charities, ensuring there is sustainability and covering as wide a range of worthy causes as possible.